vladcodeimpaler/pelican-blue/README.md

-# Pelican-Blue
+# Pelican-Blue-Nicer

-Responsive theme for [Pelican](http://blog.getpelican.com/) Static Site Generator, Powered by [Python](https://www.python.org/) Programming language.
+Responsive theme for the [Pelican](http://blog.getpelican.com/) Static Site Generator

+Updated for Pelican 3.x.x on DATE

 ## Demo

-You can see the theme in action at https://myblog
+You can see the theme in action at https://blog.codeimpaler.com

 ### Screenshots